Macon Medical Malpractice Lawyer

 Economic (Special) Damages

-– Lost income and opportunities
+• Lost income and reduced earning potential

 Non-Economic (General) Damages

-– Loss of independence or identity
+• Loss of independence or quality of life

 Punitive Damages